Challenging Divides & Surfacing Connections: Research, Policy, and Practice in Early Childhood Education

-The richness of a diverse number of approaches will serve as a starting point for discussions during the conference on how we can inform and advance professional practice, research, and policies.
-We encourage presenters working with and/or engaged in research about young children in any discipline (such as but not limited to, education, psychology, health, sociology, psychiatry, nursing, and social work) to submit proposals.
+We encourage presenters working with and/or engaged in research about young children in any discipline (such as, but not limited to, education, psychology, health, sociology, psychiatry, nursing, and social work) to submit proposals.

-We welcome proposals from graduate and undergraduate students, and practitioners who have a research interest in the early childhood field.
-The submissions can include children’s stories, art, and other media, educators’ life experiences, pedagogical narratives, practitioner research and reflections, or any research, project, program, or case studies that contribute to bridging diverse knowledge and inspire discussions around our conference theme.
+We welcome proposals from graduate and undergraduate students, practitioners, professors, and advocates who have a research or professional interest in the early childhood field.
+The submissions can include storytelling, children’s stories, art, and other media; as well as educators’ life experiences, or any ECE research, inquiry projects, case studies, or published writings, that deliberately contribute to bridging diverse knowledge and inspire discussions around our conference theme.

-We are accepting proposals in areas such as:
+We encourage proposals in areas such as, but not limited to:

-- First Nations, Inuit, and Métis research and practices in early learning and child care
+- Indigenous research and practices in early learning and child care

 - Early literacy and language development